isomerpages/moe-yiochukangpri/_about-us/School Advertisements.md

 **Interest applicants must meet the following criteria:**

-*   Singapore citizen or Singapore Permanent Resident (SPR) for stallholder and stall assistant.
+*   Singapore Citizen (SC) or Singapore Permanent Resident (SPR) for stallholder.
+*   Stall assistant(s) may be a SC, SPR or a Long-Term Visit Pass (LTVP) or LTVP-Plus holder with Letter of Consent to work.

 *   Able to provide good service and quality food with prices determined in consultation with the school.